open-edge-platform/app-orch-catalog/docs/catalog-grpcapi.md

 <a name="catalog-v3-ImportRequest"></a>

 ### ImportRequest

+ImportRequest is a request for importing a helm chart from an OCI registry

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |